safing/web/privacy/index.md

 ## Article 3.
 How we store and protect your PII & Data

+All data, including and not limited to data listed in Article 2, Personal Identifiable Information & Data we collect: is stored in a protected database on a specially guarded server.
+The server is operated by us and hosted by Hetzner.

 **Data Storage:**
 Data is stored in a protected database on a specially guarded server.
 The server is operated by us and hosted by Hetzner.

 **Data Linking:**
 Information/data used for the purpose of linking payments to a specific user to enable services are as follows:

--   Valid email address, if or when required.
+**Valid email address**, if or when required.

--   User name, not your real name.
+**User name**, not your real name.

--   Payment identifiers, transaction code sent to us via the payment gateway used.
+**Payment identifiers**, transaction code sent to us via the payment
+    gateway used.

 **Data Retention:**
 we are required by law to keep payment records for a period of 7 years, for taxation purposes, even in the event that the account is deleted, we are required to keep the transaction identifiers for this period.